Aliases for NUP153 Gene

 GeneCards Summary for NUP153 Gene

 NUP153 (Nucleoporin 153) is a Protein Coding gene.
 Diseases associated with NUP153 include Hiv-1.
-Among its related pathways are Transport of Mature Transcript to Cytoplasm and Regulation of Glucokinase by Glucokinase Regulatory Protein.
+Among its related pathways are Interferon gamma signaling and Transport of the SLBP independent Mature mRNA.
 GO annotations related to this gene include identical protein binding and nucleocytoplasmic transporter activity.

 UniProtKB/Swiss-Prot for NUP153 Gene